Changing Date Time Fields to Support Second-Level Precision

 alter table DT_SAMPLE

-alter column SAMPLE_DATE datetime
+alter column SAMPLE_DATE datetime2(2)

 Note: Database owner or administrator privileges are required in order to make database changes.
 Always backup the entire database before making any changes.

-Attempting to modify the datatype of a column that is part of an index or constraint may fail as follows:
+Attempting to modify the data type of a column that is part of an index or constraint may fail as follows:

 ALTER TABLE ALTER COLUMN xxxxxx failed because one or more objects access this column.

 Successfully applying such a modification requires the user to first remove the index and/or constraint, and then restore it after the column has been modified.
-For example, suppose the user wants to modify DT_TEST.ANALYSIS_DATE to be datetime.
+For example, suppose the user wants to modify DT_TEST.ANALYSIS_DATE to be datetime2.
 If ANALYSIS_DATE is part of the TestAlternateKey, then drop the TestAlternateKey constraint and recreate it as follows: